admantium-sg/kubernetes-kops-terraform/README.md

 ## Known Bugs

 - When installing Kubernetes Version `>1.25.1`, there is a pending `ebs-csi-controller` deployment.
-On the master node, run `kubectl scale deploy ebs-csi-controller --replicas=1 -n kube-system` to fix it and you cluster should work
+On the master node, run `kubectl scale deploy ebs-csi-controller --replicas=1 -n kube-system` to fix it and the cluster should work